abhinav4848/Obsidian-Medicine/stunted growth.md

 [[Methylphenidate]] for ADHD.

-Low ferritin (IDA) in a stunted growth individual might be sign of malabsorption syndrome like [[Coeliac disease]] which causes failure to thrive.
+Low ferritin (IDA) in a stunted growth individual might be sign of malabsorption syndrome like [[coeliac disease]] which causes failure to thrive.